FOREX-Dollar wavers, poised for weekly gains ahead of Yellen speech

 * Japan price data keeps pressure on BOJ to muster more stimulus

-TOKYO, Aug 26 (Reuters) - The dollar remained on tenterhooks on Friday, on track for a modest weekly rise ahead of Federal Reserve Chair Janet Yellen's eagerly awaited speech that some believe could provide clarity on whether U.S. interest rates will rise this year.
+TOKYO, Aug 26 (Reuters) - The dollar remained on tenterhooks on Friday, ahead of Federal Reserve Chair Janet Yellen's highly anticipated speech later in the session that some believe could provide clarity on whether U.S. interest rates are headed higher this year.

 The dollar index, which gauges the greenback against a basket of six major counterparts, edged down 0.1 percent to 94.718, on track for a modest gain of 0.2 percent for the week.